Informed Consent Overview

 Informed consent from the subject and/or his legally authorized representative must be obtained prior to initiating any research activities, including screening procedures unless the IRB grants a waiver to do otherwise.

-While the initial verbal explanation and dialogue with the subject are critical so that subjects know what they are agreeing to before they consent (see below), ideally the consent process should be an ongoing conversation throughout the course of the study.
+While the initial verbal explanation and dialogue with the subject are critical so that subjects know what they are agreeing to before they consent , ideally the consent process should be an ongoing conversation throughout the course of the study.
 Throughout the study, make yourself available to answer questions and encourage subjects to ask questions or voice concerns, tell subjects about changes in the study procedures or risks or alternatives, and allow subjects to withdraw from the study for any reason at any time.

 With prior IRB approval, other methods of communicating information about a study may be used to supplement the consent process, or in rarer cases, substitute for a consent document.
 These approaches include the use of audio-visual materials, brochures, drawings and information posted on a specific website.